Deep-De-coder/fabric_lite/README.md

 # FabricLite

 A tiny fabric/material classifier for garments with calibrated mixture outputs and mobile-friendly exports.
+Features structured CLI outputs (JSON/CSV) for seamless integration with data analysis workflows.

 ## Features